dottjt/plastic/chapters/01-life.md

 "I think I'll have the..."

 "So junior, tell me about this book then.
 Are we talkin' fantasy?
 I mean, I don't remember readin' about no goblins or nuthin'", muttered the editor mid prawn-cracker, as he threw his menu onto the table beside him.
 Completely unaware that I had yet to order anything from Mr. Ming's consortium of unidentified protein eschew.
-If only I had a gun and an incessant desire to kill Italians, then we could end this scene in a wok full of limbs and cheap hair gel.
-At this point I was equally as hungry as I was keen to have him tied to a bench and water tortured, although realising my cake had already been spat on, trampled and fucked on, it was clear I'd already delegated my mind to the misery module located conveniently via in a PCI slot in my skull.
-A dozy appetite suppressant, now programmed to endure whatever existing attrition was being held against my soul.

 "Well editor, I can call you that, right?
 I suppose I would describe it as story which takes you through the thoughts and interactions of a character who violently degrades to a point of complete destitution," I answered, ready to endure a concise refraction of meaningless assault.